Robert E. Stein

 May 06 – Feb 07

-Merck is a multi-billion dollar developer and supplier of state of the art pharmaceuticals with 50,000 employees.
-I have two responsibilities for this project.
-The first is to support the day-to-day JDE functional and technical operations in the US, Canada and Great Briton by interfacing with users to understand and develop new solutions as problems occur.
-The second is to implement a heavily modified version of JDE to include Sales Order Management, Capacity Planning, Purchasing and Material Requirements Planning.
-One of the more significant portions of the implementation includes a Honeywell/POMS interface to JDE via JDE’s Interop system.
-I am responsible for working directly with the POMS development team to create/modify/troubleshoot the interface from POMS to JDE including Work Orders, Inventory, Sales and Purchasing.
+Merck is a multi-billion dollar supplier of state of the art pharmaceuticals with 50,000 employees.
+I had two responsibilities for this project.
+The first was to support the day-to-day JDE functional and technical operations in the US, Canada and Great Briton by interfacing with users to understand and develop new solutions as problems occured.
+The second was to implement a heavily modified version of JDE to include Sales Order Management, Capacity Planning, Purchasing, Shop Floor Control, Material Requirements Planning and Manufacturing Accounting.
+One of the more significant portions of the implementation included a Honeywell/POMS interface to JDE via JDE’s Interop system.
+I was responsible for working directly with the POMS development team to create/modify/troubleshoot the interface from POMS to JDE including Work Orders, Inventory, Sales and Purchasing.

 Stoneridge Corp